Do You Know What's Happening At Your Collocation Sites?

 Why You Need to Monitor the Whole Facility - Not Just Your Equipment.

 Knowing what's really going on at collocation facilities can be difficult to the point of impossibility.
 Whether you're a tenant at the facility, or even if you own the building, most of the site is outside your control.

 But that's exactly why you need to monitor collocation facilities closely.
-If you're a collocation tenant, the factors you can't control - the general conditions of the facility and the actions of other tenants - can severely affect the revenue-generating equipment you've installed at the collocation site.
-Monitoring these factors will keep you a step ahead of potential threats to your network.
+If you're a collocation tenant, monitoring the factors that you can't control will keep you a step ahead of potential threats to your network.

 And if you're a collocation host, you have an even greater need to keep close tabs on your collocation facilities.
-Not only will conditions at the site affect your own equipment, you have a contractual obligation to provide your tenants with a specified standard of environmental conditions and site security.
+You have a contractual obligation to provide your tenants with a specified standard of environmental conditions and site security.

 Collocation facilities are not always able to provide a constant supply of power to their tenants.
 The collocation agreement usually specifies that the collocation host will provide AC and DC power, and a backup power supply in case of commercial power failure.
 However, large-scale or long-term power outages can strain even the best-prepared backup power plans.